 But did you know that one of those places is the Birmingham Oratory?!

 When Blessed John Henry Newman founded the Oratory, the Pope gave Newman the remains of St. Valentine.
 Blessed John Henry Newman had some difficulty getting the relics through customs.
 Officials in Verona thought he should pay a duty!
 They recorded the remains as ‘a mummy’ and they are now enshrined at a side altar near the pulpit in the Oratory.
 The pope, Blessed Pius IX, also gave permission for the Oratory to celebrate St. Valentine’s feast on 21st February.

 So folks, wish your loved ones a happy Ss.
 Cryil and Methodius Day today: You’ve actually got until this time next week to get a St. Valentine’s Day card.
 And why not take a moment to remember the real meaning of St. Valentine’s day?
 Although we know very little about those early martyrs, they gave their lives to tell the world of a love divine, all loves excelling.

-It's a Knockout is a Kenelm Youth Trust event encouraging parishes and schools to enter teams of young people for friendly competition in a series of challenging and crazy games!
+On 22nd - 23rd June, It's a Knockout takes places, encouraging parishes and schools to enter teams of young people for friendly competition in a series of challenging and crazy games!

 It enables parishes to come together and celebrate their faith!